Skip to main content

 She speaks from experience.
 After traveling extensively (she’s been to more than 30 countries and lived in three of them), she bought a fixer-upper in New Jersey about 20 years ago.
 “It was a dump,” she says matter-of-factly, but taught her how to do, literally, whatever needed to be done.
 Since those were preinternet days, she would check books out of the library, haunt home improvement stores, and notch countless DIY hours.
 She tackled plumbing, electrical and HVAC issues, along with more esthetic-related projects such as painting, tiling and flooring.

 Melissa sold her New Jersey home at the top of the market and moved onto a new project: transforming a bungalow in Florida into a comfortable space for both her family and for Airbnb guests.
-With a few modifications, the arrangement allowed her to stay home with her young son, and helped offset the costs of home improvements and the mortgage such as the one offered by mortgage broker Red Deer.
+With a few modifications, the arrangement allowed her to stay home with her young son, and helped offset the costs of home improvements and the mortgage.

 So when she saw the massive fixer-upper on one of Lynchburg’s most revered avenues, it wasn’t as daunting as it might be for other buyers.
 She knew it would be a lot of work getting the house how she wanted it, but the layout was conducive for a bed and breakfast, and she knew she could make improvements herself.